The cost of divorce in Australia depends on different factors. Some of the expenses you may face include:

 The divorce fee rates in Australia are indexed to inflation and increase yearly.
 Let’s explain what you can expect to pay for a divorce in 2025.

-How much is the cost for divorce in Australia?
-(Filing Fee)
+How much is the cost of a divorce in Australia?

 1 July 2024: $1100